geeofree/geeofree/src/notes/angular/5-Observables.md

 ## Observables

-Is a type that allows us to work with streams of data either synchronously or asynchronously.
+A programming paradigm that deals with streams of data either synchronously or asynchronously.

-Observables uses the [Observer](https://en.wikipedia.org/wiki/Observer_pattern) pattern for pushing streams of data from an [Iterator](https://en.wikipedia.org/wiki/Iterator).
+Observables uses the [Observer](https://en.wikipedia.org/wiki/Observer_pattern) pattern for pushing streams of data from an [Iterator](https://en.wikipedia.org/wiki/Iterator) to it's _subscribers_.

 Observables are implemented in many languages/platforms.
 In JavaScript for example there is the `rxjs` library.

 ## Getting Started

-To create an observable we define it using the `Observable` class like so:
+To create an observable first define it using the `Observable` class like so:

 ```ts